blackhaz/DStation/README.md

 DStation is a BSD licensed cross-platform software implementing various image deconvolution methods described in J. S. Lim, “Two-dimensional signal and image processing,”
 Prentice Hall, (1990) and other sources.

 DStation is a GUI testbed for various not so well known image deconvolution algorithms.
 It can be used for various applications, including astronomical image processing.
-One of the algorithms implemented was developed by me and is based on a MIT handbook by J. S. Lim, “Two-dimensional signal and image processing,” Prentice Hall, (1990).
+One of the algorithms implemented was developed by me and is based on a MIT handbook by J. S. Lim.
 This method is called "Usatov, Atmospheric" in the DStation, and the description how it works is here:

 https://raw.github.com/blackhaz/DStation/master/doc/DStation.pdf